I think this is time now for everybody, our country, to come together.

 And now we have hundreds of people that we know have come from Iran, hundreds from Syria.

-You know, what what the hell are we doing here?
+You know, what the hell are we doing here?

-Because you can't convince me with ten million unvetted Joe Biden illegal immigrants that we don't now have terror cells plotting, planning, scheming uh and preparing for a massive attack on our country from within.
+Because you can't convince me with 10 million unvetted Joe Biden illegal immigrants that we don't now have terrorist cells plotting, planning, scheming, and preparing for a massive attack on our country from within.

 But let's not kill ourselves.

-Now the reality is that when you do that, not only do you drive down your deficit, but you can actually do the things that I think the American people expect us to do, be responsible with taxpayer dollars, cut taxes, and put money back in Americans' pockets, because they'll invest it in their community in a more appropriate way than anything the federal government's gonna do.
+Now, the reality is that when you do that, not only do you drive down your deficit, but you can actually do the things that I think the American people expect us to do, be responsible with taxpayer dollars, cut taxes, and put money back in Americans' pockets because they'll invest it in their community in a more appropriate way than anything the federal government's going to do.

-And we're seeing this played out time and time again on the southern border with bad policies that as you know, we had the most secure border in the country, but I talked to a sheriff when I was down there last year.
+And we're seeing this played out time and time again on the southern border with bad policies that, as you know, we had the most secure border in the country.

-He said it's a tsunami of death cross uh crashing on the United States from the southern border, and it is.
+He said it's a tsunami of death crashing on the United States from the southern border.

 It's killing Americans wholesale at an epic level.